 This disclosure has been prepared by the legal Counsel for the Southwest Riverside County Association of REALTORS ® based upon public, non-privileged information available on the date of its preparation.
 Changes or updates to this information and the Lake Lease referenced below may be forthcoming as needed.
 However, the Association provides this as a member service and may not continue to monitor this situation.
 Each Buyer and/or Seller is strongly urged to seek independent legal advice.

 Currently there are pending lawsuits, countersuits, and claims related to the Canyon Lake lease agreement (the “Lake Lease”) between the Canyon Lake Property Owners Association (the “CLPOA”) and the Elsinore Valley Municipal Water District (the “EVMWD”) that may affect the value or desirability of property within Canyon Lake.
-See attached: “Escrow/Lender Letter, dated March 27, 2015,” prepared by Counsel for the CLPOA; “Rejection of Government Claim Letter, dated March 26, 2015," prepared by Counsel for the EVMWD; “Informational Letter, dated March 30, 2015,” prepared by the EVMWD and Notice of Default prepared by counsel for EVMWD, and; “Press Release, dated April 27, 2015,” prepared by the EVMWD.
+See attached: “Escrow/Lender Letter, dated March 27, 2015,” prepared by Counsel for the CLPOA; “Rejection of Government Claim Letter, dated March 26, 2015," prepared by Counsel for the EVMWD; “Informational Letter, dated March 30, 2015,” prepared by the EVMWD and “Notice of Default” prepared by counsel for EVMWD; “Press Release, dated April 27, 2015,” prepared by the EVMWD, and; “Letter from EVMWD Counsel, dated April 29, 2015,” prepared by Counsel for the EVMWD.

 Material pleadings and allegations within Riverside County Superior Court Case No. RIC 1503428 and Riverside Superior Court Case No. RIC 1504034 (available on the Court’s Case Access website) include: